 The show's production run ended in 2006, but enough interest and enthusiasm remained for the series that Burton announced a crowd-funded Kickstarter campaign last year to refresh the series in the form of an app and a classroom curriculum.
 The campaign raised $5 million in less than a week.

-Burton, who will speak later this month at Milwaukee-based SHARP Literacy's annual luncheon, believes the TV show did nothing less than change the world for the people who watched it.
+Burton, who will speak as part of UWM’s Distinguished Lecture Series and Geek Week activities this Thursday evening at the UWM Union, believes the TV show did nothing less than change the world for the people who watched it.
 "I believe in some small way, we had a hand in creating a generation of adults - today - who are readers in part because of 'Reading Rainbow,'" Burton says.
 "And for me, that's no small thing."

 When the show began in 1983, Burton was already well-known for his lead role as Kunte Kinte in the landmark TV miniseries "Roots."
 And even as the PBS series was produced, he also held down a starring role - as Geordi LaForge - in the series, "Star Trek: The Next Generation."
 But Burton thinks the role of host - and executive producer - of "Reading Rainbow" is the one that he was meant for.

 "As much as I love acting and directing and being a storyteller in a visual medium," he says, "there isn't anything that I do, or have done, that fills me with a deep sense of purpose that 'Reading Rainbow' has."

 Burton says his own love for reading was sparked by Rudyard Kipling's "Captains Courageous."
 "When I came to the end of that book," he says, "I was profoundly sad, because I had become so attached to the characters, and I was so enthralled with the world that I had been spending so much time in, that when I came to the end, it was depressing."